Name Change Affidavit

 The legal name change process varies by state but generally follows a common pattern: filing a name change petition with the court, paying a court filing fee (which ranges from $25 to $500 depending on the state and county), publishing a notice of the proposed name change in a local newspaper for a specified period (the newspaper publication requirement), and attending a court hearing where the judge reviews the petition and issues a name change order.
 Some states allow fee waivers through in forma pauperis petitions for individuals who cannot afford the filing fees.

 A name change affidavit is distinct from a name change that occurs automatically through a life event.
 When a person changes their name after marriage, they do not need a court-ordered name change - they can use their marriage certificate as proof of the new name.
-Similarly, a name change after divorce can often be accomplished through the divorce decree if the name change was requested in the divorce proceedings.
+Similarly, a name change after divorce can often be accomplished through the divorce settlement agreement if the name change was requested in the divorce proceedings.
 The affidavit and court petition process is required for all other voluntary name changes, including changing a name for personal, cultural, religious, or gender identity reasons.

 Courts will deny a name change petition if the purpose is to defraud creditors, avoid criminal liability, or evade law enforcement.
 Individuals on the sex offender registry face additional restrictions and may be prohibited from changing their name in many states.
 After the court grants the name change, the person must update their name with the Social Security Administration, the DMV, their employer, banks, the IRS, and other institutions.
 For passport updates, Form DS-60 is used to request a name change on a U.S. passport.
 Under New York Civil Rights Law 60-65, the court may waive the publication requirement if the petitioner demonstrates safety concerns, such as domestic violence.